DeNederlandscheBank/general-information/README.md

 - [Overview of GitHub pages of other institutions](https://github.com/DeNederlandscheBank/general-information/blob/main/github_pages_institutions.md)

-If you have any suggestions/improvements, please let us know!
+If you have any suggestions/improvements, please let us know by sending an email to data_science@dnb.nl.

-Email: data_science@dnb.nl